starlake-ai/starlake-docker/README.md

 ```

-To run on a different port, you can specify the port using the `SL_UI_PORT` environment variable.
+To run on a different port, set the `SL_UI_PORT` environment variable.
 For example, to run on port 8080, run the following command
 ```bash
 SL_UI_PORT=8080 docker-compose up
 ```